Complex care in Immingham

 For those with progressive conditions, we support person-led advance care planning, ensuring their wishes and preferences for end-of-life care are known and respected.

-Care focuses on maintaining health, promoting independence, and enhancing community and social engagement.
+Requires care focused on maintaining health, promoting independence, and enhancing community and social engagement

-People on Bridgeway tend to have higher levels of mobility and communication than those on Clyfton Unit, and are more involved in self-care and daily routines.
+Has higher levels of mobility and communication than those on Clyfton Unit, and are more involved in self-care and daily routines

 The home also has a beauty therapy room and a cinema room, helping people build confidence and skills in using these services before accessing them in the community.